 Learn more about our safety and security initiatives:

-- NEW Healthy at HCC page with updated COVID-19 information!
-Additional information on KCTCS COVID-19 Resources site.
+- Healthy at HCC page containing COVID-19 information!
+Additional information on the KCTCS COVID-19 Resources site.

 - Read our Clery/Minger Act Campus Logs

 Arts & Sciences (A&S) Building: A/T Building Parking Lot 5

 Academic Technical (A/T) Building: A/T Building Parking Lot 5

 Administration (ADM) Building: U.S. 60 Lawn by Flagpole